LFPT5: A Unified Framework for Lifelong Few-shot Language Learning Based on Prompt Tuning of T5: Experiments

 \paragraph{Text Classification}

 Table~\ref{class-lfll-res} shows the classification results on the whole test set after learning the four domains.
-From the results, we can find that LFPT5 achieves significant improvements compared with previous lifelong learning methods.
+We can see that LFPT5 achieves significant improvements compared with previous lifelong learning methods.
 For text classification, a significant difference from NER is that FT-based methods show much better performance than PT-based methods.
 We analyse the reasons as follows.
-The label space of the four domains are quite different, which makes it hard to transfer knowledge across different domains.
+The label space of the four domains is quite different, which makes it hard to transfer knowledge across different domains.
 So retaining and accumulating knowledge during the learning of different domains is pretty challenging for the PT-based methods as they have only a few tunable parameters.
 Acquiring of new information can easily cause forgetting of previously learned knowledge.
 Compared with PT, there are much more tunable parameters in FT, improving its ability to accommodate knowledge from different domains. {Even though LFPT5 is based on PT, it can overcome such limitations by learning to remember consistently from its own generated pseudo samples.}

+In Appendix \ref{large-number}, we additionally evaluate how LFPT5 performs compared to the baselines for a large number of different tasks (domains) by considering 5 NLI tasks and combine them with the original 4 classification tasks to form a longer sequence of 9 classification tasks.
+These results verify that LFPT5 performs much better than previous baselines when learning from many tasks.